 A license, permit, or stamp can be replaced at any license agent or at NJ Fish & Wildlife’s Internet license sales site, NJFishandWildlife.com/licensesalessite.htm.
 A $2 fee is charged for each duplicate license/permit.
 Items that were initially purchased online can be reprinted for free.
 Reprints are PDFs that will print on plain paper.
 Reprints can be found by logging into your profile online, then clicking the 'Reprint Licenses' button.
 In the case of All-Around and Firearm licenses, temporary PDFs are only able to be reprinted during their term of validation, otherwise the customer must click on 'Purchase Duplicate Licenses' button and pay the $2 duplicate fee for a new temporary PDF to be generated and a new durable stock copy to be printed and mailed.

 Farmer License Exemption

 Military Licenses, Active Duty

-Any person on active duty in the armed services, regardless of their current residency, may buy a New Jersey resident hunting license.
-Present a previous resident license (from this or any other state) of the appropriate type or show proof to the license agent of successful completion of the appropriate hunter education course along with proof of your current active duty status in the armed services.
+Any person on active duty in the United States armed services, regardless of their current residency, may buy a New Jersey resident hunting license.
+Service personnel may obtain an Apprentice License (see Licenses, Permits & Fees) or present a previous resident license (from this or any state) of the appropriate type or show proof to the license agent of successful completion of the appropriate hunter education course along with proof of your current active-duty status in the armed services.